Our VOICE “serves all individuals in Buncombe County affected by sexual assault and abuse, through counseling, advocacy

 MOMS DEMAND ACTION for Gun Sense in America works to help pass sensible gun legislation.
 Some goals are closing loopholes in background checks; promoting gun safety to protect children; electing candidates who stand up for gun sense; and keeping aware of current bills in Congress, action to take, and who to contact.
 Two websites to be aware of are Everytown for Gun Safety and Be Smart.
 People can also get information at this Facebook page.

 Get involved: This group has a national website that allows you to connect with local efforts.
 Enter all the fields and hit the Join Now button to get connected.
 One can also get involved by emailing firstname.lastname@example.org or by texting 644-33 and message “join” to get regular information on ways to help and stay informed.

-Helpmate “works with our community in Buncombe County to eliminate abuse and fear by providing safety, shelter, and support for people who have been victimized by domestic violence/intimate partner violence.
+Helpmate “works with our community to eliminate abuse and fear by providing safety, shelter, and support for victims/survivors of intimate partner domestic violence.
 We believe that in order to serve, we must model a violence-free community that is founded in respect and equality.
 We believe that we are all to be valued, and have the right to speak our truths, be heard, be honored, and achieve our full potential.
 By providing safety, shelter, counseling, and advocacy, we empower each individual to create a life that is free of violence; by providing education, we empower our community to create a world that is free of violence.”

-Get involved: For system advocacy and survivor engagement opportunities, contact Christy Price, Director of Outreach and Volunteer Programming, at (828) 254-2968 ext.
-112.
+Get involved: For volunteer and survivor engagement opportunities, contact Ilze Zageris, Coordinator for Outreach and Volunteer Programming, at email@example.com.

 Pisgah Legal Services represents and advises survivors of domestic violence, sexual assault, stalking and child abuse to obtain protective orders, custody, and access to essential property.